Congratulations to the 2019 National History Bee Middle School & Elementary School National Champions!

 Students will qualify for the National Championships in the National History Bee based on their finish at the Regional Finals.
 Students can qualify for Nationals in the National History Bowl through participation in either the National History Bee or National History Bowl regional tournaments.
-Specific qualification requirements will be announced by the time registration opens, though it is projected that as in past years, approximately the top 50% of students at Regional Finals in each age division of the National History Bee will qualify for Nationals.
+The top 50% of students at Regional Finals in each age division of the National History Bee will qualify for Nationals.
 For further questions, please contact firstname.lastname@example.org

 Thanks, and good luck in qualifying!
 We hope to see you at Nationals in June!